 3. Hair and Makeup

 Decide whether you want to do your hair and makeup or hire a professional stylist.
 If you opt for professional services, be sure to include the associated costs in your budget.
-Schedule hair and makeup trials in advance and factor in any additional expenses such as travel or trial fees.
+Schedule hair and makeup trials in advance and factor in any extra expenses such as travel or trial fees.

 4. Flowers for Your Elopement